makrai/notes/luo21-anisotrop-transformer.md

 # 5 Discussion 25

-* the common information in vectors (e.g. position artefacts) will inevitably make them similar to each other
+* the common information in vectors (eg position artefacts) will inevitably make them similar to each other
   * To remove such correlations, one needs to use some normalization strategies
   * we introduced two effective methods to alleviate the anisotropy phenomenon,